-For the recreational sector, Alternative 5 may result in a total closure that is approximately the same in length (a little more than four months; May-June and November-December, plus portions of April and October) or slightly longer than the expected closure relative to both Alternative 1 (No Action) (February-May and part of January).
-The expected closure under Alternative 3 would be longer than the expected closure under Alternative 4.
-As a result, from the perspective of the total length of the closure, Alternative 4 would be expected to result in equal to lower social benefits to the recreational sector than Alternative 1 (No Action) and lower social benefits than Alternative 4 However, Alternative 5 would help reduce overlapping closures relative to both Alternative 1 (No Action) and Alternative 4 and, as a result, would be expected to result in increased social benefits associated with increased harvest flexibility.
+For the recreational sector, Alternative 6 may result in a total closure that is longer than the expected closure relative to both Alternative 1 (No Action) and Alternative 5.
+As a result, from the perspective of the total length of the closure, Alternative 6 would be expected to result in lower social benefits to the recreational sector than Alternative 1 (No Action) and Alternative 5.
+Similar to Alternative 5, Alternative 6 would be expected to result in distributional issues associated with the redistribution of social benefits and social costs with the expected closure changing to August through December rather than the status quo closure of winter through early spring under Alternative 1 (No Action).
+A substantial portion of the expected closure under both Alternative 5 and Alternative 6 would overlap, specifically August through October.
+However, Alternative 6 would help reduce overlapping closures for other species relative to both Alternative 1 (No Action) and Alternative 5 and, as a result, would be expected to result in increased social benefits associated with increased harvest flexibility.
+The net outcome of the increased social benefits from increased harvest flexibility and the reduced social benefits associated with the longer closure are unknown.